US Auto Plants Get Back To Work After COVID-19 Halts - UrduPoint

 "It's still early but I haven't heard of major incidents, and staffing appears to be at or above estimates as people go through protocols," Rothenberg said.

-Art Wheaton, a labor expert at Cornell University, said the reopening of car plants is "important for the economy, tax revenue, auto companies and stability of the workforce," but added that some workers are anxious given the danger of the virus.
+Laruante Gary, a production operator at FCA's truck plant in Warren, Michigan, said keeping six feet can be "very difficult" at times when there are 1,000 workers at the facility.

-"There are thousands of people anxious to get back to work and thousands a bit concerned," Wheaton said.
-"It is always a matter of balancing the risk versus reward."
+"I feel a little nervous," Gary said.
+"I think it's a little soon but I thought we're all going to get through it."
+Reopening is "a matter of balancing the risk versus reward," said Art Wheaton, a labor expert at Cornell University.
+"There are thousands of people anxious to get back to work and thousands a bit concerned."
 General Motors gave workers a flyer that pledged to "monitor the situation, adapt accordingly and make any changes to policy in accordance with the CDC/WHO-recommended employee safety practices."
 As they reported to work at plants manufacturing Chevrolet, GMC and other models, GM took the temperature of employees and provided facemasks and other personal protective equipment, company spokesman Jim Cain said.

 GM Chief Executive Mary Barra said earlier this month that the company would resume production "in a very cadenced and thoughtful way," with just one shift before adding more.